jamesolaoluwa/Swap/README.md

 <img width="1536" height="1024" alt="Swap Profile Overview" src="https://github.com/user-attachments/assets/bbbe51be-83bb-4be9-b5bc-c6826a8674c5" />

 ## Summary of my contributions to this project
 $wap was built as a team project during the BE Smart Hackathon 2025.
-I contributed primarily to frontend architecture and AI backend integration.
+I mainly worked on building the frontend architecture and the integrating the AI and backend.
+More details on the system architecture and design approaches can be found below ⬇️.

 ## Challenge Statement